UoP-Analytics/SJCoC_RRH_EnrollOutcomes/README.md

  - Files must contain 2 sheets that are strictly named ***Entry data*** and ***Exit data***

-The web application supports multiple file uploads and will produce a cumulative report.
+The web application supports multiple file uploads, of which will produce a cumulative report.